-Fun on the Rocks: Participate in the Boulder Festival at Tilarán
+Fun on The Rocks: Participate in the Boulder Festival at Tilarán

 On Saturday, February 26th, the Libano Boulder Festival 2022 will be held in Tilarán, an area that seeks to place in Costa Rica, as a favorite destination in the country to practice Bouldering thanks to its rock formations that offers routes for all levels from beginners to even advanced.

-TIP: Get our latest content by joining our newsletter.
-Don't miss out on news that matter in Costa Rica.
+TIP: Get updates on upcoming Costa Rican Retreats & Events by joining our newsletter.
+Don't miss out on what's happening around you!
 Click here.

 “Previously we have held a similar event in Dota and the area has had great growth, now we want Libano in Tilarán to continue developing, the best climbers in the country will be at this event and it is time for people who want to try it, enjoy the community among climbers and get to know a natural paradise”, said Aziz Ftis, co-organizer of the event with the Eskalar initiative.